 - Often, subsidies are efficient and beneficial.
 The situation would be different if the government released a report on how well it had used subsidies.
 This is due to the difficulty in measuring the effectiveness of subsidies.

-Governments utilise several tools in their toolbox, including subsidies, to accomplish various policy objectives.
+Governments utilize several tools in their toolbox, including subsidies, to accomplish various policy objectives.

 From the standpoint of sustainable development, it is essential to address the negative externalities of subsidies while maintaining their market-correcting role and the policy space for development.
 This is because the world is becoming more interdependent.